Who We Are

 Latinx Talk believes in the active role that community plays in the production and reception of ideas, and we encourage our readers to submit responses to published pieces.
 Our Editorial Board moderates comments on the site to avoid flaming, spamming, and messages of hate.
 Please act with respect and consideration for all in discussions on this forum.
 All comments are archived with essays to ensure future access by readers, writers, activists, and scholars.

 Latinx Talk subscribes to the following Creative Commons license: Attribution-NonCommercial-NoDerivs or CC BY-NC-ND.
-Readers and users may download and share content from this site for non-commercial purposes provided that they credit Latinx Talk and author or authors (for example, reposting a publication on your site with proper credit or assigning it for students to read).
-Readers may also cite unaltered content on commercial or non-commercial sites with proper attribution, as is common practice in academia.
+Readers and users may download and share content from this site for non-commercial purposes provided that they credit Latinx Talk and author or authors (for example, re-posting a publication on your site with proper credit or assigning it for students to read).
+Readers may cite unaltered content on commercial or non-commercial sites with proper attribution, as is common practice in journalism and academia.
 Readers and users may not change, alter or modify any content from our site in re-use, or use content from our site for commercial purposes.